 A recent project that required an app for tablets and phones ran in to the eternal debate of whether it should be native, web, or progressive.

-Having researched the options, and taken a look at the emerging Progressive Web Apps, given Apple’s iOS 11.3 release adding further support, here is a quick high-level overview of the choices with their benefits and disadvantages.
+Having researched the options here is a quick high-level overview of the choices with their benefits and disadvantages.

-Check the end of the article to see what decision I ended up making and why.
+Check the end of the post to see what decision I ended up making and why.